-If you do decide to go with a COVID-19 self-test, a few things to keep in mind: If you’re feeling extremely ill, see your doctor or head to the ER instead.
+If you do decide to go with a COVID-19 self-test, a few things to keep in mind.
+If you’re feeling extremely ill, see your doctor or head to the ER instead.
 (The at-home test companies themselves will redirect you there if you have serious symptoms.)
-Also, these are not antibody tests, so they won’t tell you if you have immunity to COVID-19.
 If you’re using an antigen test and get a positive result, consider following up with a gold standard PCR test.
 Antigen tests can give false positive results, and you don’t want to isolate if you aren’t really sick.
 And you can’t leave your swab baking in the back of your hot car for a day before mailing it back: “If it sits for too long or it’s not at the right temperature, the RNA starts to degrade in the sample and the virus becomes undetectable or more difficult to detect,” says Dr. Berke.

 Plus, these tests cost money.
 While potentially reimbursable by insurance if you submit your paperwork to your carrier, only one of the companies submits a claim for you.
 But if you’d rather avoid the circus surrounding testing sites or don’t feel comfortable going to a doctor’s office, then these at-home tests are worth considering.